 If you are a nonprofit organization that depends on philanthropy from others, what does this unpredictability mean?
-Does it mean changing your strategy or simply holding on for the ride while hoping for the best?
+Are you changing your strategy or simply holding on for the ride?
 What type of sensitivity do you need to embrace in conversations with prospective and current donors?
 It is prudent to put yourself in the mind of those who normally support you while understanding what their motivations may be for the next several months or beyond.

 Let’s face it, your major gift donors are likely feeling the pinch in a bad market because they are more heavily invested than a typical donor.
-In addition, many of your major donors are in the higher risk groups for COVID-19.
-While you should be engaging with these donors regularly, in times of uncertainty, you may need to tread differently.
+While you should be engaging with these donors regularly, in times of uncertainty you may need to tread differently.
 Even if that donor is above the daily financial fluctuations, instability in the markets and fear of illness will cause insecurity which could affect any donations they typically provide.
-This is an opportunity to check on them.
-Can your organization help them right now?
 Take time now to explain your mission and how their donations are changing lives.
-This is a reminder to shore up your relationships now – or more importantly – remember this during good times and always strive to improve your rapport with blue-chip donors.
 Don’t be the last do-gooder to come knocking on their door reminding them of the good deeds you do.
 Be the one who is always there.

-In my opinion, the most important takeaway from the recent events isn’t even the market or the virus.
-It is about how you continue to maintain relationships with all of your donors all of the time.
-No one wants a charity that hasn’t been responsive to them when donations are rolling into to all of a sudden come knocking on their door when trouble hits.
+iWave believes that the most important takeaway from the recent events is maintaining relationships with all of your donors, all of the time.
+No one wants a charity that hasn’t been responsive to them when donations are rolling in to all of a sudden come knocking on their door when trouble hits.
 Maintaining healthy relationships with all of your donors takes work, but will guarantee mission support at all times.

 Let the current conditions remind us to be consistent in building and nurturing all donors.